wesley22/vip-tutor/README.md

 - The project follows Vue 3 Composition API for better code organization and reusability.
 - Components use `setup()` to define reactive variables and methods.
-- Composables (`useXyz.ts`) are used for reusing logic across components.

 ### 2. **State Management with Pinia**